 - Fairytale Wedding Dress: In "A Royal Wedding", the train on Marissa's wedding dress is 45 feet long.
 (And she doesn't have time to take the dress off before she has to get back in her starship's command chair and blast some Romulans.)

-- Fix Fic: The fanfic that started it all, "Enterprized", mainly revolved around rescuing the alternate-universe Tasha Yar who was Sela's mother; Marrissa and the Kids' Crew were the B plot.
+- Fix Fic: The fanfic that started it all, "Enterprized", mainly revolved around rescuing the alternate-universe Tasha Yar who was Sela's mother; Marissa and the Kids' Crew were the B plot.

-- In The Past Everyone Will Be Famous: Yes, Marrissa gets to meet Bill Clinton and Prince William...
+- In the Past, Everyone Will Be Famous: Yes, Marissa gets to meet Bill Clinton and Prince William...

 - Little Miss Badass: Marissa first took command of the Enterprize [sic] at, what, age 10 or 11?